oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 use distributed tracing, such as Jaeger, to trace requests across domains and to other components and services that have tracing enabled.

+WebLogic Kubernetes Operator assume you are familiar with Istio.
+If you are new to Istio or OpenShift Service Mesh, we strongly recommend reading the documentations and work through the `Bookinfo` sample application to familiar with the mesh and verify it is working properly in your environment before proceeding working with the Operator.

 To learn more about Istio,
 see [What is Istio](https://istio.io/latest/docs/concepts/what-is-istio/).